cornishcoder1/pp5-frontend-the-winding-path/README.md

 All wireframes for the project can be found [here](src/assets/wireframes/)

-These wireframe were drafted at the very early planning stages of the project and may not feature all pages and their features.
+These wireframes were drafted at the very early planning stages of the project and may not show an exhaustive list of pages and features.

 ## The Surface Plane